-In FYUGP, the existing UG programs are modified into five possible structures or combinations, called academic pathways.
-Each pathway is defined by a specific combination of discipline-specific courses (DSC).
+In FYUGP the existing UG program are modified into five possible structures or combinations, called academic pathways.
+Each pathway is defined by a specific combination of Discipline-Specific Courses (DSC).
 The seven pathways are the following:

 1. Single Major pathway: This pathway may be recommended to those students who opt for an in-depth study in a particular discipline, without systematically exploring any other discipline